BouzidiImen/SensClust/README.md

 ClustShiny() #run shiny application
 ```

-P.S.You can visit the following link to get a sneak peek on the package functionalities.
+P.S:You can visit the following link to get a sneak peek on the package functionalities.

 [Shiny application for the package](https://imenbouzidi.shinyapps.io/InterfaceForThepackage/)